astragenius/FEM-rock-paper-scissor/README.md

 - [x] App is responsive to (375px) mobile phones.
 - [x] Hover and pop up animation created with Framer Motion animation Library
 - [x] Score get saved to the local storage
+- [x] Score can set to zero by clicking on the Reset button

 ### Built With